cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Fixed an issue where a feed would fail when a filter is used that filters out a large part of the selected products
 * Fixed an issue where a duplicate of a feed would not contain the Feed Filter data
 * Fixed an issue that caused a duplicated feed to show a 404 page when clicking on the View Feed button
-* Fixed an issue that would cause the link to the upload folder (and this to the feeds) be incorrect for a multi-site configuration.
+* Fixed an issue that would cause the link to the upload folder (and this to the feeds) to be incorrect for a multi-site configuration.
 * Fixed an issue that would allow a user to regenerate a feed from the Feed List page even when a feed is still processing, started from the Edit Feed page

 = 1.20.1 - 20/03/2020 =